-The two days in class address the topics of emotion and the brain, emotional awareness and expression, emotional regulation, assertiveness, empathy, relationship-building, decision-making, and stress management.
-The two weeks online address more introspective topics such as independence, problem solving, impulse control, optimism, flexibility, social responsibility, self-actualization and reality-testing.
+The class address the topics of emotion and the brain, emotional awareness and expression, emotional regulation, assertiveness, empathy, relationship-building, decision-making, and stress management.
+There will also be more introspective topics such as independence, problem solving, impulse control, optimism, flexibility, social responsibility, self-actualization and reality-testing.

 At the completion of this course students will be able to:

 - Understand how emotional intelligence contributes to success in life and at work